-Bophut Beach on Koh Samui is a bit of a rarity for us – it’s the only beach in Thailand we’ve been to twice.
+Bophut Beach, the Fisherman’s Village Koh Samui, is a bit of a rarity for us – it’s the only beach in Thailand we’ve been to twice.

 When we moved to Thailand we were a bit sceptical about Koh Samui, mainly because the flights were comparatively expensive vs other destinations around the country.

 Fast forward two years and one global pandemic, and Samui has become a rather more affordable place to be.

 Bophut Beach – otherwise known as Koh Samui’s fisherman’s village, is the beach that keeps drawing us back.
 Bophut – and Koh Samui in general – is such a nice place to be that even in ‘normal’ times we would choose to come here.